EPCRA Sections 311-312

 Emergency Planning and Community Right-to-Know Act (EPCRA) Hazardous Chemical Inventory Reporting Requirements

-For any hazardous chemical used or stored in the workplace, facilities must maintain a material safety data sheet (MSDS) (or Safety Data Sheet, SDS).
-Facilities must submit MSDSs (or SDSs), or a list of hazardous chemicals, to their State Emergency Response Commission (SERC), Local Emergency Planning Committee (LEPC) and local fire department.
+For any hazardous chemical used or stored in the workplace, facilities must maintain a safety data sheet (SDS) (formerly known as material safety data sheet, MSDS).
+Facilities must submit the SDS or a list of hazardous chemicals to their State or Tribal Emergency Response Commission (SERC or TERC), Local or Tribal Emergency Planning Committee (LEPC or TEPC), and local fire department.

-Facilities must also submit an annual inventory of these chemicals by March 1 of each year to their SERC, LEPC and local fire department.
+Facilities must also submit an annual inventory of these chemicals by March 1 of each year to their SERC or TERC, LEPC or TEPC, and local fire department.
 The information submitted by facilities must be made available to the public.

 - What facilities are covered?